PoisotLab/ms_network_prediction/manuscript.md

 true much further into the future than a higher resolution forecast.
-If we want to forecast the structure of ecological networks beyond the forecasting horizon of time-series based methods, we need forecasts of our predictive model's inputs--- a forecast of the distribution of both environmental conditions and the potential species pool across space (@fig:models).
+If we want to forecast the structure of ecological networks beyond the forecasting horizon of time-series based methods, we need forecasts of our predictive model's inputs---a forecast of the distribution of both environmental conditions and the potential species pool across space (@fig:models).

 ### How can we validate a forecasting model?